Education in the Netherlands

 Choosing a school

-There’s a commitment to educational choice in the Netherlands.
-Schools following particular religious or pedagogic principles have had equal state funding to public schools since 1917 and the number of privately run schools more than doubles public ones, with one in five schools comprising less than 100 pupils.
-International education is available at both Dutch and private schools throughout the country.
+The Netherlands is among the world’s top countries for equity in education opportunities, and there’s a commitment to educational choice in the Netherlands.
+Schools following particular religious or pedagogic principles have had equal state funding as public schools since 1917 and the number of privately run schools more than doubles public ones, with one in five primary schools comprising less than 100 pupils.
+International education is available at both Dutch and private schools throughout the country, and up to 20 schools are expected to implement bilingual education by the end of 2015.

-Your finances, location, nationality, the age of your children, and how long you are likely to stay in the Netherlands are the main factors you should take into account when selecting a school.
+Your finances, location, nationality, the age of your children, and how long you are likely to stay in the Netherlands are the main factors you should consider when selecting a school.

 Many companies reimburse international school fees as part of a relocation package, and the reimbursements could be exempt from income tax (though not for all schools).